c-corindon/CripDon/README.md

 ## Legal Disclaimer
 This project is a demonstrator and is under development.
 It is provided "as is," without any kind of warranty, and it is not a malicious tool.
 The use of this software is strictly for educational purposes and should be used only in test environments.

-## How to Use
-I'll do this part soon haha

 ## Contributions
 Contributions are welcome, especially those that improve the security and effectiveness of the demonstrator for educational purposes.
 Please fork the repository and submit a pull request with your modifications.